 Highlights: Leaning tower of Pisa, Cathedral of Santa Maria del Fiore, Palazzo dei Priori

-Discover the spectacular city of Florence, head to Pisa to see the iconic leaning tower, and stop by Volterra to walk through the cobblestone streets of an ancient town.
+Discover the spectacular city of Florence, head to Pisa to see the famous leaning tower, and stop by Volterra to walk through the cobblestone streets of an ancient town.

 Volterra is a walled town with distinctly medieval architecture.
 See the remains of the Etruscan Acropolis, visit the Guarnacci Etrurian Museum, and don’t forget to stop by Palazzo dei Priori.
 Try to climb the bell tower as well, to get some phenomenal views of this town and of Tuscany’s rolling hills.

 From Volterra head to Siena.
 It’s a 55-kilometer drive so you’ll get there in under an hour driving on the SR68.
-Siena is best known for its medieval brick buildings, Gothic towers, and the exquisite 13th-century cathedral.
+Siena is best known for its medieval brick buildings, Gothic towers, Piazza del Campo, and the exquisite 13th-century Duomo cathedral.
 I’d recommend spending a night in Siena over Volterra, simply because the town is bigger and there are more things to see.

 You can end the road trip there, or you can head back to Florence.
 It’s another hour through the hills back to Tuscany’s capital – if you have the extra time, definitely make this a round trip!